 Soldier 1: July 24th, 1861.

-Dear Mother, I received your letter after a return to camp.
+Dear Mother, I received your letter after our return to camp.
 Yes, we have been and gone and done it.
 The rebels opened a very destructive fire upon us.
-Captain Smith was struck by a round shot completely cut in two.
+Captain Smith was struck by a round shot and completely cut in two.
 We kept on to Washington more dead than alive.
 The last five miles of that march was perfect misery having been on our feet 36 hours.

 Soldier 2: My Dear Mother, I have just time to write you a word that I'm in bully condition and have got to enjoying the life much.
 Today's mail has made up for past injustice and neglect by bringing me five envelopes, four enclosing letters and one, even better, a toothbrush.